-It's been obvious for months that Apple is working on a new category of product: a wireless tracking tile, likely called AirTag.
+It's been obvious for months, years even, that Apple is working on a new category of product: a wireless tracking tile, likely called AirTag.
 You'll be able to attach this to your wallet, keys and other important items and then track them in your Find My app, just as you can currently track the location of your iPhone, Apple Watch and MacBook.

-Sources claim that Apple planned to launch the AirTags back in the spring of 2020, but the product was postponed due to COVID-19.
-(The pandemic caused production delays, but also created a situation where many of Apple's potential customers were stuck at home, with little requirement to track the location of their items.)
+Apple originally planned to launch the AirTags in spring 2020, sources report, but the product was postponed as a result of COVID-19.
+(The pandemic caused production delays, but also created a situation where many of Apple's potential customers were stuck at home, with less need to track the location of their items.)